-Citing: how to do it correctly
+Referring: how to do it correctly

+When you mention (the ideas in) previously published work, you are referring to said work.
+You can do this by paraphrasing the ideas or findings in other papers, or you can cite them.
 Correctly referencing your sources is essential in academic writing (bachelor paper, master thesis, PhD dissertation).
 There are many different styles of referencing, depending on your field of study or the journal.
 Contact your supervisor to find out which style is expected or look it up on your faculty’s website.

 The four most common citation styles are:

-Finding correct citations
+Finding correct bibliographical information

 - When you find the source on the library catalogue lib.ugent.be, click its title and scroll down to “Reference details”.
 Click the tab “Citing” to copy-paste the correct citations for this source in MLA, APA or Chicago.
 If you use EndNote, you can download the RIS file.